royungar/ETL_Toll_Data_Pipeline_Project/README.md

 │   │   └── transformed_data.csv      # Final cleaned and capitalized output file
 ├── docs/
 │   └── fileformats.txt               # Provided documentation for file formats and field positions
-├── images/                           # Screenshots showing DAG submission, activation, run status, and task success │   ├── dag_paused.png                # DAG listed in Airflow but paused │   ├── dag_active.png                # DAG unpaused and active
+├── images/                           # Screenshots used for verification and documentation of DAG setup, execution, and task success
+│   ├── dag_paused.png                # DAG listed in Airflow but paused
+│   ├── dag_active.png                # DAG unpaused and active
 │   ├── dag_tasks_success.png         # Visual confirmation of successful task execution